evangboucher/DynaDoc/README.md

 ### Contribution guidelines ###

 * DynaDoc (will) require mocha tests for every pull request and feature added.
 Your pull request may not be accepted if the tests do not pass or breaks other tests.
+* Tests can be run from your own AWS account.
+You can provide a awscreds.json file in the /test directory.
+This file contains the secret key and access key for your AWS account (a user with full access to DynamoDB is succficient).
+If you open a new free tier account, you should not be charged anything for a successful pass of the test.
+If the test fails critically, it is possible that tables will be left.
+You may need to monitor and delete any residual tables left from critically failing tests.
 * All pull requests are reviewed and will be merged once approved by the author or repository authorities.
-* DynaDoc requires detailed comments and descriptions of functions and lines.
+* DynaDoc aims to have detailed comments, APIs, and descriptions of functions and lines.
 You should throughly test functionality and produce the leanest code possible.
 I am happy to work with you in order to help improve and implement new features and code.

 ### Who do I talk to? ###